sztojkatamas/advent-of-code-2018/README.md

 # Advent of Code 2018

-Silly fun repository for the contest. https://adventofcode.com/2018
+Silly and fun repository for the contest. https://adventofcode.com/2018

+:)

+Happy coding!